civitaspo/civitaspo.github.io/README.md

-# civitaspo.pro
+# civitaspo.com

-This is my Home Page.
+This repository is archived.
+See. [civitaspo.com](https://civitaspo.com/).